Internet-Draft | CoAP pubsub | March 2025 |

 Example of first publication:¶

-Request: Header: PUT (Code=0.03) Uri-Path: "ps" Uri-Path: "data" Uri-Path: "1bd0d6d" Content-Format: 110 Payload: { "n": "coap://dev1.example.com/temperature", "u": "Cel", "t": 1621452122, "v": 23.5 } Response: Header: Created (Code=2.01)¶
+Request: Header: PUT (Code=0.03) Uri-Path: "ps" Uri-Path: "data" Uri-Path: "1bd0d6d" Content-Format: 110 Payload: { "n": "coaps://dev1.example.com/temperature", "u": "Cel", "t": 1621452122, "v": 23.5 } Response: Header: Created (Code=2.01)¶

 Example of subsequent publication:¶

-Request: Header: PUT (Code=0.03) Uri-Path: "ps" Uri-Path: "data" Uri-Path: "1bd0d6d" Content-Format: 110 Payload: { "n": "coap://dev1.example.com/temperature", "u": "Cel", "t": 1621452149, "v": 22.5 } Response: Header: Changed (Code=2.04)¶
+Request: Header: PUT (Code=0.03) Uri-Path: "ps" Uri-Path: "data" Uri-Path: "1bd0d6d" Content-Format: 110 Payload: { "n": "coaps://dev1.example.com/temperature", "u": "Cel", "t": 1621452149, "v": 22.5 } Response: Header: Changed (Code=2.04)¶

-A client can subscribe to a topic-data by sending a CoAP GET request with the CoAP Observe Option set to 0 to subscribe to resource updates [RFC7641].¶
+A client can subscribe to a topic-data resource by sending a CoAP GET request with the CoAP Observe Option set to 0 to subscribe to resource updates [RFC7641].¶

 On success, the server hosting the topic-data resource MUST return 2.05 (Content) notifications with the data and the Observe Option.
-Otherwise, if no Observe Option is present the client should assume that the subscription was not successful.¶
+Otherwise, if no Observe Option is present, the client should assume that the subscription was not successful.¶

 The following response codes are defined for the Subscribe operation:¶

 4.04 "Not Found".
-The topic-data does not exist.¶
+The topic-data resource does not exist.¶

 Example of a successful subscription followed by one update:¶